-By the time a reader gets to the end of the poem there is no room for doubt around the speaker’s opinion on confidence, determination and perseverance.
+By the time a reader gets to the end of the poem, there is no room for doubt around the speaker’s opinion on confidence, determination, and perseverance.
 These character traits are of the utmost importance to him, as is the general principle that one should always see things “through” to the end.

 Analysis of See It Through

-In the first stanza of the poem Guest begins by outlining the main theme of the entire piece.
+In the first stanza of the poem, Guest begins by outlining the main theme of the entire piece.
 This was customary within his writing.
 Guest is appreciated today for his clear choice of words and straightforward line structures.
 The first two lines tell a reader that whenever there is trouble, no matter what that trouble may be, one should:

 Meet it squarely, face to face;

 Guest is concerned with themes of perseverance, bravery, and determination in this text.
 It is through the following couplets that he outlines how one is supposed to remain brave when the sky is “Black.”
-In the next two lines he tells his intended listener to “Lift” their “chin and set” their “shoulders.”
+In the next two lines, he tells his intended listener to “Lift” their “chin and set” their “shoulders.”
 They should prepare themselves for anything and everything with planted feet (or a stable posture).
-The speaker is not advocating for the worst case scenario, just making sure that anyone who reads this piece knows how to be prepared for it.
+The speaker is not advocating for the worst-case scenario, just making sure that anyone who reads this piece knows how to be prepared for it.

-In the next two lines he sets up a situation in which one is unable to “dodge” a bad situation.
+In the next two lines, he sets up a situation in which one is unable to “dodge” a bad situation.
 Any attempts to avoid it would be in “vain.”
-It seems now that he is aware of the difficulties inherent in facing every situation head on but that does not change how he wants his listener to face them.
+It seems now that he is aware of the difficulties inherent in facing every situation head-on but that does not change how he wants his listener to face them.

 The final couplet of the first stanza makes use of the title.
 It acts as a refrain, appearing at the end of all three stanzas, asking the reader or listener to “See it through!”
-There is no definition to the activities in this poem.
+There is no definition of the activities in this poem.
 This allows the statement, “See it through!”
 To apply to any situation a reader brings to the text.

 The second stanza begins with another couplet that presents a situation in which “Black…clouds” are all about one’s life.
 They make the day, and the future, seem “grim” or without hope.
 They might also make one want to give up on the “it” they are supposed to see through.
 With the hope of inspiring someone struggling onward, the speaker tells the listener not to lose their “nerve” or courage.
 Black clouds are only a sign that “you” should keep fighting.
 They should force one to work harder and stay in fighting shape.

-In the next three lines Guest puts forward a very pragmatic line about fate.
+In the next three lines, Guest puts forward a very pragmatic line about fate.
 He describes how one’s future is preordained and that if “the worst is bound to happen” then one should not run from it.
-Negative situations, even terrible ones, should also be faced head on and “see[n] through.”
+Negative situations, even terrible ones, should also be faced head-on and “see[n] through.”

-Within the third stanza the speaker sets up a station in which it seems as if “hope” is “futile.”
+Within the third stanza, the speaker sets up a station in which it seems as if “hope” is “futile.”
 Sometimes “troubles” are common and (seemingly) insurmountable.
 If one finds themselves in a situation such as this then just:

 […] Remember you are facing